-- 1. Contracted services with an approved Educator Preparation Program (EPP) partner to support resident field supervisor work - Awarded LEAs must budget at least \$10,000 total from this grant for contracted services with each EPP - 2.
+- Contracted services with an approved Educator Preparation Program (EPP) partner to support resident field supervisor work - Awarded LEAs must budget at least \$10,000 total from this grant for contracted services with each EPP.
+If the LEA/EPP partnership is unable to place at least one resident during the 2026-2027 school year, the LEA will be exempt from this requirement and a budget amendment may be submitted. - 2.
 Salary or time and effort of selected staff member that supports grant program implementation - Awarded LEAs must budget at least \$30,000 total from this grant to support salary/time & effort for the district employee(s) leading strategic staffing work - 3.
 Salary/stipends for teacher residents and/or host teachers - Awarded LEAs may optionally budget a maximum of \$40,000 for teacher resident or host teacher stipends in the Implementation Year.
 These funds may only be utilized for residents and/or host teachers placed during SY 26-27. - 4.
 In-state travel, supplies and materials, and costs for conferences or trainings directly related to design and implementation of the sustainable teacher residency may also be allowable.